open-horizon/open-horizon.github.io/README.md

 make init
 ```

-NOTE : run above command once before using tools each day
+**Note**: Run the above command one time before using the tools each day.

 2. start the local web server, does not build the site first